A Renaissance in Education

 FOUNDER AND PRESIDENT OF THE MONTFORT ACADEMY

 We are here with Richard Greco, Jr., founder of The Montfort Academy.
-Richard is not only an educator but also a very successful businessman, a public servant, and a long-standing trustees of educational, cultural, and civic institutions.
-He is the Chief Executive Officer of the merchant bank Filangieri Capital Partners.
-Previously he served as the United States Assistant Secretary of the Navy, a Presidential appointment requiring confirmation by the United States Senate.
+Richard is not only an educator but also a businessman, a public servant, and a long-standing trustees of educational, cultural, and civic institutions.
+He is the Chief Executive Officer of the merchant bank Filangieri Capital Partners, the Chairman of the Board of Euro Mec Water Group, and an investor in other American and international companies.
+From 2002 through 2006 he served as the United States Assistant Secretary of the Navy, a Presidential appointment requiring confirmation by the United States Senate and as a White House Fellow.
 In his role as Assistant Secretary, Richard was the chief financial officer of the Department of the Navy, responsible for an annual budget of more than $130 billion.
 Richard's Fiscal Year 2005 Department of the Navy Annual Financial Report was awarded the Gold Vision Award and was named one of the top 100 corporate annual reports in the world.
 Richard's strategic vision for financial management at the Department of the Navy, entitled Transforming Today to Win Tomorrow, continued to guide the office of the Assistant Secretary for many years following his tenure.

 you are a successful businessman.
 Why did you start a high school?